Interior of 1912, Laconia Car Company-built, Portland-Lewiston

 Install assemblies in framing

-Upholstering including backing and padding
+Upholstering - Include backing and padding

 Assemble

-Smoker seats (Because these are very different, we will treat them separately at some time in the appropriate future.)
+Smoker seats (Because these are very different, we will treat them separately at some time in the future.)

 Bench type longitudinal with leather upholstery and fixed back (2 pcs.
 6 ft.)